 Indeed, for students working or hoping to work in the health fields, an MBA can prepare them for various functional roles – like marketing, business development, or strategy – at companies in the healthcare services, life sciences, pharma, and biotech industries.

 Generally, around 15 to 20 percent of St. Gallen MBAs go into the healthcare and pharmaceutical industries after graduation.
 Novartis recruits heavily from the school.
 The school hosts a “Center for Healthcare,” which produces relevant research and puts on healthcare-related executive education programs.View School Profile

 Music isn't Nashville's biggest industry; health care is.
 Vanderbilt offers a specialized Health Care MBA that leverages close ties to Vanderbilt's Medical Center and proximity to hundreds of local healthcare companies, including HCA.
 The school also offers various other management programs in healthcare, including a joint MD/MBA and the one-year Master of Management in Health Care.
-Sixteen percent of Owen’s MBA class of 2017 went into the healthcare sector.View School Profile
+Sixteen percent of Owen’s MBA class of 2020 went into the healthcare sector.View School Profile

 Related MBA News